trofimovby/trofimovby/README.md

 - 🏫 I have been studying the front-end direction for the last two years.
 - 🏗 I can develop full-stack web applications.
 - ⚡  I want to improve my skills and open to new knowledge and technologies
-- 🤹🏽 i have the ability to self-organization, the desire to develop and improve myself.
+- 🤹🏽 I have the ability to self-organization, the desire to develop and improve myself.

 ### Connect with me: